Ofwakanda/Asset-Curator/README.md

 Authors: ADEX Team

 ADEX (Asset Dynamic Engine X) is a decentralized application framework built on top of 0G Labs' blockchain infrastructure, designed to manage the full lifecycle of traditional NFTs and intelligent NFTs (iNFTs).

 ADEX introduces a core mechanism of Store, Burn, and Merge to allow secure management, scarcity-driven valuation, and advanced fusion of digital assets.
 With an emphasis on verified reminting, AI-powered originality scoring, and branded on-chain metadata, ADEX ensures asset legitimacy, interoperability, and scalable utility across the Web3 ecosystem.

-Vision
-To create a unified, trustless, and intelligent infrastructure that facilitates the evolution of static and dynamic NFTs into verified, functional, and interoperable on-chain assets for personal identity, gamified systems, collectibles, and AI-assisted interactions.
+Our Vision is creating a unified, trustless, and intelligent infrastructure that facilitates the evolution of static and dynamic NFTs into verified, functional, and interoperable on-chain assets for personal identity, gamified systems, collectibles, and AI-assisted interactions.

 Core Modules